Does Fear Inhibit Learning in Dogs?

 What Happens Biologically During Fear?

-When a dog experiences fear, a cascade of events occur within the sympathetic nervous system.
+When a dog experiences fear, a cascade of events occurs within the sympathetic nervous system.
 The amygdalae, comprised of two almond-shaped structures that are part of the brain, is the brain's alarm system.
 After receiving input from the dog's senses (the sight of something scary, a scary sound), the amygdalae acts like a 911 operator dispatcher and sends signals to the body to prepare itself for imminent danger.

 The amygdalae connects directly to the hypothalamus and brainstem.
 These areas are directly related to fear and anxiety and further prepare the dog's cognitive and motor system for survival.
 Catecholamines (special hormones and neurotransmitters) such as norepinephrine, epinephrine, and cortisol are released during the stress response.
 The dog's fight or flight response, therefore, kicks into action.
 Here's a summary of what happens: